-Philipp Kämmerer of Worms gen. Von Dalberg determined the core Romanesque, located near the castle village church to the residence and Holy Sepulcher.
-The conversion began around 1470 under the direction of Jacob von Landshut.
-With this master of the Lower Bavarian school, a new trend-setting design language came to Rheinhessen.
+Philipp Kämmerer von Worms, also known as von Dalberg, designated the village church, which is fundamentally Romanesque and located near the castle, as the residence and burial church.
+The renovation began around 1470 under the direction of Jacob von Landshut.
+With this master of the Lower Bavarian school, a new trend-setting form language arrived in Rheinhessen.
 The nave received an extraordinary net vault.
-The east side of the aisles was closed with elegant, baldachin-like chapel installations.
-In the newly built family chapel on the south aisle Philipp was buried in 1492 and his descendants until the 19th century.
-In 1904, the choir of the church had to be relocated because of the addition of a sweeping transept.
-Despite this drastic change, the architecture of the Bavarian hut with its effective sections of space has remained visible on the smallest floor plan.
+The east side of the aisles was closed off with elegant, canopy-like chapel additions.
+In the newly established family chapel on the southern aisle, Philipp was buried in 1492, along with his descendants, up until the 19th century.
+In 1904, the choir of the church had to be relocated due to the addition of an imposing transept.
+Despite this drastic change, the architecture of the Bavarian hut with its effective spatial sections has remained visible on the smallest floor plan.
+Liebfrauenland - Gothic in Rheinhessen

 Blick zur Dalbergschen Grabkapelle